 Reviewer’s Note: This is a new defined term, consistent with the current draft definition in the PRDM.

+2.«#» “Tier 1 Marginal Energy True-Up” means an end-of-fiscal-year process that evaluates the difference between forecast and actual energy usage and aligns that difference with appropriate Tier 1 and market-based pricing levels, as described in section 4.2 of the PRDM.

-Exhibit B
+Exhibit B(XX/XX/XX Version)

-HIGH WATER MARKS CONTRACT DEMAND QUANTITIES
+CONTRACT HIGH WATER MARKS

 1. CONTRACT HIGH WATER MARK (CHWM)

-1.1 CHWM Amount(04/09/14 Version)
+1.1 CHWM Amount

-By September 15, 2011, BPA shall fill in the table below with «Customer Name»’s CHWM.
-Once established, «Customer Name»’s CHWM shall not change for the term of this Agreement except as allowed in section 1.2 of this exhibit.
+By September 30, 2026, BPA shall fill in the table below with «Customer Name»’s CHWM.
+Once established, BPA may only adjust «Customer Name»’s CHWM as permitted pursuant to section 1.2 of this exhibit.

 Drafter’s Note: Fill in the table with customer’s CHWM.

-Drafter’s Note: New customers will receive the “Note” but will not receive the number 1 footnote.
+For updates following the initial value, enter the applicable effective date.